Online shopping is booming. Returns are not.

 - When free returns are offered, sales can increase by as much as 357% (CNBC).

-- When return shipping fees are charged, 81% of consumers are less likely to make a future purchase (Upstream Commerce).
+- When return shipping fees are charged, 81% of consumers are less likely to make a future purchase from the retail store (Upstream Commerce).

 - 55% of consumers say they prefer to make their returns in a store (Narvar)